 An integrated circuit's response to fast transients on its input supply is often an important measurement to take.
 If the device under test (DUT) is a micro-power device and doesn't require an input bypass capacitor, simply drive the power-supply input with a 50Ω terminated function generator.
 However, as the current requirements and capacitance are increased, this no longer provides acceptable results.

 One solution to obtaining this fast transient into large capacitive loads is to make an open-loop buffer.
 Because an open-loop buffer has no feedback, it is insensitive to capacitive loads and can be designed to meet most current requirements.
 Important criteria for this buffer include high slew rate, high output drive, low offset voltage, low distortion, and thermal compensation.

 The circuit in the figure below satisfies these requirements.
 It is similar to the classic BJT buffer with a few modifications.
 Because the transistors used are not on a single monolithic die, some means has to be provided to adjust the bias.
-Furthermore, the circuit must have some method to keep this bias const
+Furthermore, the circuit must have some method to keep this bias constant over temperature.

 Figure 1.
 Open-loop buffer schematic.

 The circuit consists of three major blocks.
 There is a high-impedance complementary input stage, followed by a VBE multiplier for bias adjustment, and then a complementary Darlington output stage.
 The input stage and the VBE multiplier are biased with constant current sources, whereas the output stage is biased by the output of the VBE multiplier.